Canale-1841096/Canale-1841096/README.md

 ### Hi there 👋
 Hello World!
-My name is Federico Canale and i am an Aeronautical Engineering Studente at "La Sapienza" university of Rome, Welcome to my profile!
+My name is Federico Canale and i am an M.Sc.
+Aeronautical Engineering Graduate of "La Sapienza" university of Rome, Welcome to my profile!
+At the moment i am working as a postgraduate fellowship researcher.

 This line here is to test if my system is working properly
 <!--